 Water supply reliability - There are several significant water supply factors that influence M&I water supply reliability and drought vulnerability.
 These include the type of water supplies, water rights, storage, and diversity of supplies.
-The characterization of these factors on a local scale coupled with implementation of HB-1051 which creates a mechanism to collect water efficiency data could further enhance the ability to access M&I drought vulnerability.
+The characterization of these factors on a local scale coupled with implementation of HB 1051, which creates a mechanism to collect water efficiency data, could further enhance the ability to access M&I drought vulnerability.
+The incorporation of information from the Colorado Water Plan and the BIPs into this 2018 update enhanced the characterization of factors influencing water supply reliability on a local scale.